Haikyu!! The Dumpster Battle

 Haikyu!!
-The Dumpster Battle (劇場版ハイキュー!! ゴミ捨て場の決戦, Gekijōban Haikyu!!
+The Dumpster Battle (劇場版ハイキュー!! ゴミ捨て場の決戦, Gekijō-ban Haikyū!!
 Gomi Suteba no Kessen) is a 2024 Japanese animated sports film written and directed by Susumu Mitsunaka and produced by Production I.G.
 Based on Haruichi Furudate's manga series Haikyu!!, it is a direct sequel to the anime television series.
 The film stars Ayumu Murase, Kaito Ishikawa, Yuki Kaji, and Yuichi Nakamura as part of an ensemble cast.

 Haikyu!!
 The Dumpster Battle was released by Toho in Japan on February 16, 2024.
 In the United States, it was released on May 30, 2024, by Crunchyroll through Sony Pictures Releasing.
 The film grossed over billion in Japan, making it the second highest-grossing Japanese film of 2024.
-A sequel, Haikyu!! vs. The Little Giant, has been announced.
+A sequel, Haikyu!! vs. The Little Giant, is set to be released in 2027.

 Premise

-Karasuno High School and Nekoma High School face each other in an official match for the first time ever, in the third round of the Spring Nationals.
-It means Karasuno and Nekoma's long-standing dream, The Dumpster Battle, a battle between the crows (Note: Karasu (カラス, 烏) means crows in Japanese.) and the wildcats, (Note: While ne (音) mean sound and koma (駒) mean horses, neko (猫) means cats in Japanese.) is about to begin.
-After numerous practice matches in the past year, Shoyo Hinata and Kenma Kozume finally get the chance to play against each other in a match that if they lose it cannot be replayed.
+Karasuno High School and Nekoma High School face each other in an official match for the first time, in the third round of the Spring Nationals.
+The Dumpster Battle—a battle between the crows (Note: Karasu (カラス, 烏) means crows in Japanese.) and the wildcats (Note: While ne (音) means sound and koma (駒) means horses, neko (猫) means cats in Japanese.)— begins.
+After numerous practice matches in the past year, Shoyo Hinata and Kenma Kozume finally get the chance to play against each other in a match that, if they lose it, cannot be replayed.